jaemnkm/design-system-2/_components/alerts.md

 layout: styleguide
 type: component
 title: Alerts
-lead: USAJOBS has a few alerts that deviate from the U.S. Web Design Standards and introduces a new alert with a specific placement.
+lead: USAJOBS has adopted a different visual style to our alerts that deviate from the U.S. Web Design Standards.
 ---

 <a href="{{ site.baseurl }}/getting-started/#maturity" class="usa-label maturity design_complete">